Larysa Kondracki

 Larysa Kondracki is a Canadian producer, director and screenwriter.
 Her debut feature film, The Whistleblower, was released in 2011 and received nominations for six Genies at the 32nd Genie Awards, including Best Picture and Best Director.
-She has received international accolades for reporting true stories of victims of trafficking in the former Yugoslavia.
+She has received international accolades for reporting on the stories of victims of trafficking in the former Yugoslavia.

 Life

-Kondracki is originally from Toronto; she studied English literature and theatre at McGill University, graduating in 1999.
+Kondracki is originally from Toronto, born into a Ukrainian-Canadian family; she studied English literature and theatre at McGill University, graduating in 1999.
 She later completed a second BA in film directing at Columbia University, graduating in 2001.
 She also studied at the MFA in film program at Columbia University School of the Arts until 2006.

 Based in Los Angeles, Kondracki has written projects for Focus Features, HBO Films, Participant Media, and Showtime Entertainment, among others.